 Reporting repayment of current year wages

 According to the IRS, if a company receives repayments for wages paid during a prior quarter in the current year, they must report adjustments on Form 941-X to recover income tax withholding and social security and Medicare taxes for the repaid wages.

 Overpayments and repayments in subsequent years

 If the employee doesn’t repay the advance or overpayment until a subsequent year, they’ll need to repay the gross amount — the net amount they received plus any federal or state income tax.
-The employer can’t collect federal or state income tax withheld in a prior year, so no correction can be made for income taxes withheld.
+The employer cannot collect federal or state income tax withheld in a prior year, so no correction can be made for income taxes withheld.
 The employee can, however, claim a deduction on their personal income tax return for the tax they repaid.

 Let’s look at an example:

-ABC Company hires Mike on May 8, 2012 at a salary of $3,000 per month.
+ABC Company hires Mike on May 8, 2021 at a salary of $3,000 per month.
 Mike also receives a sign-on bonus of $1,000 that he must repay if he leaves ABC within one year of hire.
-Mike resigns on January 31, 2013 and repays the sign-on bonus.
+Mike resigns on January 31, 2022 and repays the sign-on bonus.
 Because the repayment took place in a different year than the original payment, Mike owes the net amount of $693.50, plus the $250 in federal tax that was withheld and remitted to the IRS.
 ABC will issue the gross transaction on Mike’s W-2C.
-Mike will deduct the $250 from his 2013 income tax return.
+Mike will deduct the $250 from his 2022 income tax return.

 As explained by the IRS, if a company receives repayments for wages paid during a prior year it must report an adjustment on Form 941-X or Form 944-X to recover the social security and Medicare taxes.
 The employer cannot make an adjustment for income tax withholding because the wages were income to the employee for the prior year, the agency noted.